In addition to the regular requirements of the Ph.D. Program in Biology, all EEB students shall meet the following requirements.

 BIOL 70803 Molecular Evolution

-One 3-credit graduate seminar course (For example: Seminar in Evolution BIOL U79001, Seminar in Ecology BIOL 79006, Seminar in Biomathematics BIOL 79008, Seminar in Systematics BIOL 79011, Seminar in Zoogeography BIOL 79012, Seminar in Animal Behavior BIOL 79022).
+All students must take at least one additional graduate seminar course in year 1 or year 2 in the Program (For example: Seminar in Evolution BIOL 79001, Seminar in Ecology BIOL 79006, Seminar in Biomathematics BIOL 79008, Seminar in Systematics BIOL 79011, Seminar in Zoogeography BIOL 79012, Seminar in Animal Behavior BIOL 79022).
 These seminar courses are offered periodically by different campuses and will focus on critical evaluation of papers in the various areas.

 Finally, any student who has not taken a basic genetics course in the past 5 years will be required to take an undergraduate genetics course at one of the campuses.